 Failure to pay tuition and fees by the due date are subject to late payment penalties.
 A financial hold may be placed on your account restricting course registration and transcript requests.
 Students that fail to make payment or payment arrangements (filing for financial aid and completing requirements or enrolling in a payment plan) may be subject to class cancellation due to nonpayment.
 If your classes are cancelled due to nonpayment, to be reinstated payment of a $100.00 non-refundable re-registration fee plus your original account balance in full is required, availability of your original class schedule is not guaranteed.

 Students may pay tuition and fees online at online at www.wcsu.edu/EZpay using a checking or savings account or via credit.debit card.
 MasterCard, Discover and American Express are accepted.
 Students who choose to pay with a credit card are subject to a 2.75% convenience fee.
 There is no fee to pay via e-check using your checking or savings account.

 Any student who is dropped for non-payment and wishes to re-register will be subject to a $100 nonrefundable re-registration fee and re-registration into classes is not guaranteed.

 A $50 late fee will be assessed to accounts that fail to pay the balance due or make payment arrangements ( financial aid or enrolling in a payment plan) by the payment deadline.

-Nonrefundable fees include the application fee, admissions binder, housing deposit, registration fee, online fee and participation fee.
+Nonrefundable fees include the application fee, admissions binder, housing deposit, registration fee, online fee and payment plan fee.
 In order to be eligible for a refund, a full-time student must formally withdraw from the university.
 A refund of tuition, university and student activity fees, and the balance of the housing fee, excluding binder and deposit, will be issued according to the schedule below.
 The refund amount is determined by the official date of withdrawal.
 The University is not allowed to make exceptions to the refund policy.